iamfuyu1031/NTP-PT/README.md

 - run 'python pt_forwarder.py' in another terminal;
 - run 'python tcp_client.py' in the third terminal.

-Now you can see the communication between tcp_client and udp_server are transformed with wireshark sniffing.
+Now you can see that the traffic between tcp_client and udp_server are transformed into NTP tarffic.